A Complete Guide to Attending Comic Book Conventions

 If you're new to comic cons, then you'll find our guide to be useful as it provides you with some basic tips on what you can expect from most conventions.
 We recommend reading this guide even if you're a seasoned convention attendee as we provide tips from our years of attending comic cons that might come in handy.
 We've attended comic conventions of all sizes, from the smallest shows to the biggest conventions in the world.
 We've also been on both sides as a dealer and an attendee.

-Note that any advice we provide on our website is just our opinion and should not be your sole means of research.
+Note that any opinions we provide on our website are for entertainment purposes only and should not be your sole means of research.
 If you're serious about attending comic conventions, then you should always do thorough research.
 That being said, let's get on to the list.

 Wear Comfortable Shoes